|

 To accomplish this goal, sperm are first separated from semen and placed in a sterile medium.
 The sperm are then concentrated in a small volume of medium and are injected directly into the uterus.
 Because IUI relies on the natural ability of sperm to fertilize an egg within the reproductive tract, it is important that tests for male infertility indicate reasonable sperm function and tests of the female patient show adequate ovulation, fallopian tubes, and hormone levels.
 IUI is often used in conjunction with ovulation induction drugs to enhance the fertilization success rates.

-can select from a wide variety of carefully screened donors.
-To meet the wants and needs of their customers, most sperm banks offer a variety of donors from different
+For patients with severe male factor infertility, insemination with donor sperm offers a chance for becoming a parent.
+Using a licensed and reputable sperm bank, couples can select from a wide variety of carefully screened donors.
+To meet the wants and needs of their customers, most sperm banks offer a variety of donors from different educational, ethnic, and physical categories.
+Like IUI with the partner’s sperm, the donor sperm is injected directly into the uterus of the female partner coinciding with her ovulation.

 In vitro fertilization (IVF) is the process in which sperm and egg are combined in a laboratory setting.
 This process begins with giving the female patient a series of potent ovulation-inducing drugs to stimulate the .development of numerous eggs.
 Once the egg-containing follicles are mature, the eggs are removed using a long needle guided by a vaginal ultrasound.
 The retrieved eggs are then placed in incubators, while the semen sample is collected from the male partner and processed.
 When the sperm have been prepared and the eggs are mature, the eggs and sperm are placed in petri dishes in the lab to allow for fertilization.
 If normal fertilization and development occurs, the embryos will be incubated for three to five days and then transferred to the uterus of the female patient.
 The timing of the transfer and the number of the embryos transferred are determined by the patient’s age, diagnosis, developmental status of the embryos, and in accordance with American Society for Reproductive Medicine guidelines.
 A pregnancy test can be done 14 days after embryo transfer.